Paolozam01/Election_Analysis/README.md

 1. The total amount of votes cast was 369.711

 2. The results of the elections for each of the counties was the following:

 Jefferson had 10.5% of the votes (38,855 total votes).
 Denver had 82.8% of the votes (306,055 total votes).
 Arapahoe had 6.7% of the votes (24,801 total votes).

-3. County with the largest number of votes: Denver.
+3. County with the largest number of votes:

+Denver.

 4. The results of the elections on each candidate was the follwing:

 -Charles Casper Stockham recived 23.0% of the vote (85,213 total votes).
 -Diana DeGette recived 73.8% of the vote (272,892 total votes).
 -Raymon Anthony Doane recived 3.1% ot the vote (11,606 total votes).
-The winner of the elections was:
--Diana DeGette who recived 73.8% of the vote (272,892 total votes).

 5. Winner of the elections:

 Diana DeGette with 73.8% of the vote (272,892 total votes).

 ## Election-Audit Summary: